brsavii/beauty-sys/README.md

 - Only the admin user is allowed to add procedures, clients, and employees to the system.

-- Non-admin users can only create appointments, but only with their own name.
+- Non-admin users can only create and edit schedules, but only with their own name.

 - Non-admin users cannot edit their own employee profile, only view it.

-- Non-admin users should only be able to view their own appointments and can edit them.
+- Procedures must be linked on the employee screen, never the other way around.
+(Only admin users can do this)

 ## Table of Contents
 - [Introduction](#introduction)